MrVeit/Veittech-UnigramPayment/README.md

         }
     }

-    private void PaymentInvoiceCreated(string invoiceLink)
+    private void PaymentInvoiceCreated(string itemPayloadId, string invoiceLink)
     {
         _latestInvoice = invoiceLink;

-        Debug.Log("The link to purchase the test item has been successfully generated: {url}");
+        Debug.Log($"The link to purchase the test item {itemPayloadId} has been successfully generated: {url}");
     }

-    private void PaymentInvoiceCreateFailed()
+    private void PaymentInvoiceCreateFailed(string itemPayloadId)
     {
-        Debug.LogError("Failed to create a payment link for one of the following reasons");
+        Debug.LogError($"Failed to create a payment link for item {itemPayloadId} for one of the following reasons");
     }
 }
 ```